 Dr. Christopher Isike

-Professor of African Politics and Development, Department Political Sciences, University of Pretoria, South Africa, Vice-president and Special Representative for Ethics at IPSA
+Professor of African Politics and Development, Department of Political Sciences, University of Pretoria, South Africa, Vice-president and Special Representative for Ethics at IPSA

 Dr. Michèle Rioux